-Wanted: Talented and motivated persons to take over operation and programming of UrbDeZine’s local editions.
+Wanted: Talented and motivated persons to take over operation of UrbDeZine’s local editions.

 First, a little background.
 I created UrbDeZine in 2011.
 Various colleagues were blogging, which intrigued me.
 I had a strong interest in urban issues in my city, San Diego.
 However, I kept encountering people who were more eloquent and knowledgeable on the same topics than me.
 So I conceived the idea of starting a multi-author blog.
 I invited friends to be on the “Author Panel.”
 Later, I invited people I didn’t know.